Shazway/particle_system/README.md

 (Use the mouse to turn around in the simulation like in a first person shooter)

 Simulation controls:
+'0'	: Reset simulation to the cube
+'1'	: Reset simulation to the sphere

 Mass commands:
 'M'	: Toggle mass activity
 'U'	: Increase X rotation angle for particles